What is FFmpeg?

-Most probably, you will not make a site that will compete with Youtube if you are only on a shared host, so why need to install FFmpeg?
+Most probably, if you are only on a shared host, then you will not make a site that will compete with Youtube.
+So why need to install FFmpeg?
 Also, Youtube can be a good host for your videos.

 But if you would like to have direct safe keeping of your videos or if majority of your websites readers come from China (where Youtube is blocked), then you may need to host your own videos and install FFmpeg.